 According to the Office for National Statistics, 99% of those aged between 16 and 34 were recent internet users while only 41% of those over 75 were.

-With a good number of people lacking the basic skills or fundamental computer literacy necessary to even use word processing software or make presentations with Microsoft PowerPoint, it’s hardly surprising that it’s more likely that seniors and those approaching retirement age taking private IT tutorials.
+With a good number of people lacking the basic skills or fundamental computer literacy necessary to even use word processing software or make presentations with Microsoft PowerPoint, it’s hardly surprising that it’s more likely that seniors and those approaching retirement age taking private IT tutorials or IT courses.

 In the future, it’s going to be nearly impossible to find a job that doesn’t require some basic IT literacy or basic computer skills at the very least.
 With that in mind, where can you find free IT lessons online?